Guild of One-Name Studies

 The Hungerford surname has spread throughout the world primarily in the United States of America, Australia, New Zealand, and Canada as well as Ireland and England.

-The Hungerford Family Foundation, Inc., incorporated at the end of 2014 for the purpose of creating a Hungerford World Tree accompanied by fully-documented profiles of Hungerfords (exceeding 60,000 names as of the date of this writing in late 2017), a Library including copies of Hungerford vital records, bibles, etc., and a Medical Database.
+The Hungerford Family Foundation, Inc., incorporated at the end of 2014 for the purpose of creating a Hungerford World Tree accompanied by fully-documented profiles of Hungerfords (exceeding 67,000 names as of the date of this writing in July 2018), a Library including copies of Hungerford vital records, bibles, etc., and a Medical Database.

 On Facebook: The Hungerford Family Foundation, Inc.